s26435/RSA/README.md

 - Decryption of the encrypted message using the RSA private key.
 - Encoding of the encrypted message in Base64 format.
 - Decoding of the Base64 encoded message back to the encrypted form.
+- Reading input from the command line, standard input, or a file.

 ## Dependencies